Mariology

 "Focus on peace and reconciliation",

-"Always pointing toward Christ"
+"Always pointing toward Christ and His Gospel",

 ];